 M-J de Mesterton attended Cornish School of Allied Arts in Seattle, and then moved to New York City.
-Living in Manhattan, she first did freelance retouching for top art, commercial, and portrait photographers, and, finally, after years of struggle, restored artwork for the Pace/MacGill and Robert Miller galleries, and for the Museum of Modern Art.
-(She also worked on Princeton University's portrait gallery, which is extensive.)
+Living in Manhattan, she first did freelance retouching for top art, commercial, and portrait photographers, and after years of perfecting her craft, restored artwork for the Pace/MacGill and Robert Miller galleries, and for the Museum of Modern Art.
+(She also worked on Princeton University's portrait collection, which is extensive.)
 And she painted fields of rocks through it all--rocks in all sizes and shapes, some bright like jewels, others dark and atmospheric, rocks with bold, dynamic outlines, and facets rich with shadows and filtered light, rocks that don't always look like rocks but are instead magnetic abstractions of color and form.
 M-J de Mesterton paints rocks.

 M-J de Mesterton in Her Painting Studio (photo copyright M-J de Mesterton 2009)